For most young families in Australia, the dream of purchasing and owning their own home is almost completely out of reach.

 With first home buyers making up just 1 out of 7 of all home purchases, we have to do better.
 It’s well and truly time someone did something about making housing more affordable in Australia.
 That’s why Labor has announced a policy that will help level the playing field for first home buyers competing with investors.

-Labor will reform negative gearing and the capital tax discount effective from 1 July 2017, a policy which will help put the Australian dream of home ownership back within the reach of middle and working class families.
+Labor will reform negative gearing and the capital tax discount effective from a yet-to-be-determined date after the next election, a policy which will help put the Australian dream of home ownership back within the reach of middle and working class families.

 Australia is changing rapidly, and the Commonwealth Budget must change too.
 The Budget needs to promote growth and jobs into the future, not entrench subsidies of past decades.